htruong/somebar/README.md

 ## Set correct permission for serial device

 On Ubuntu and other Linux distributions you might need to set the correct permission for the Arduino device.
-Simply add your current user to the `dialout` group:
+Simply add your current user to the `dialout` group, then log out and log back in again:

 ```sh
 sudo adduser ${USER} dialout